Lennong/docker-couchpotato-old/README.md

 Dockerfile to containerize the old classic Couchpotato.
 Take note: this is built on Alpine 3.11, Python 2.7.18 and pip 20.0.2.

+1. Build the docker
+2. Run update from Couchpotato

 ## Build

     docker build --tag lennong/couchpotato https://github.com/lennong/docker-couchpotato-old.git